Living in Charlotte, NC

 A large city with easy access to the Mountains and a short commute to Lake Norman to enjoy a day at the beach or on the water.
 Charlotte really has it all.

 One of the best parts of the Charlotte community is the passionate sports fans.
-It's tough not to notice just how passionate people are when it comes to the Carolina Panthers, The Charlotte Hornets, The Knights and let's not forget NASCAR!
+It's tough not to notice just how passionate people are when it comes to the Carolina Panthers, The Charlotte Hornets, The Knights, and let's not forget NASCAR!

 100+ people are moving to Charlotte daily and there is plenty of room for everyone with the space and the number of jobs available.

-The people you meet in Charlotte is one of the best parts of living in the Queen City.
+The people you meet in Charlotte are one of the best parts of living in the Queen City.
 There must be something in the water, or maybe it's the weather, either way, you will notice the energy and the vibe are different than most places.
 People in Charlotte are seemingly happier than most other cities and that could be a direct result of the pride people have in where they live.

 Charlotte is ranked as the #14 best city to live in the U.S. in a recent U.S. News article.
 Also on the list is Raleigh, North Carolina which is the state's capital.
 Both cities are active participants on the top 10 lists of best places to live!